Dawn McEwen: Career

 Team Jones still had two more events together before parting ways, the 2022 Players' Championship and 2022 Champions Cup Grand Slams.
 At the Players', the team went 1–3, missing the playoffs.
 They then missed the playoffs again at the Champions Cup with a 1–4 record, ending the team's run together.

+McEwen came out of retirement to play for Team Kerri Einarson at the 2024 Tour Challenge Grand Slam event.
+McEwen was sparing for second Shannon Birchard who was suffering from a knee injury.
+The team went on to win the Slam, capturing McEwen's 16th career slam title in the process.

 Personal life

 McEwen married fellow curler Mike McEwen in 2013.
 They have two daughters, Vienna and Avalon.
 McEwen graduated with a Bachelor's degree in Communications from the University of Ottawa in 2004.
 She works as a case officer with the Government of Canada.